javascript-tutorial/en.javascript.info/1-js/06-advanced-functions/03-closure/article.md

     ![](lexenv-nested-makecounter-5.svg)

-    Now when the call looks for `count` variable, it first searches its own Lexical Environment (empty), then the Lexical Environment of the outer `makeCounter()` call, where finds it.
+    Now when the call looks for `count` variable, it first searches its own Lexical Environment (empty), then the Lexical Environment of the outer `makeCounter()` call, where it finds it.

     Please note how memory management works here.
 Although `makeCounter()` call finished some time ago, its Lexical Environment was retained in memory, because there's a nested function with `[[Environment]]` referencing it.